 As the FFIEC notes in its Supervision of Technology Service Providers guidance, using partners in your business processes “does not diminish the responsibility of […] management to ensure that the activities are conducted in a safe and sound manner […] just as if the institution were to perform the activities in-house.”

-The most popular risk management frameworks are the NIST and the ISO frameworks, both of which can be used in tandem and encourage organizations to assess risks and implement controls based on its needs.
+The most popular risk management frameworks are the NIST and the ISO frameworks, both of which can be used in tandem and encourage organizations to assess risks and implement controls based on their needs.

 There are several best practices for any risk management framework:

-A solid third party risk management framework protects an organization's clients, employees, and the strength of their operations.
-Properly managing cyber security risks can reduce costs allowing an organization to operate at a greater efficiency with quality third party partnerships that can radically change an organization for the better.
+A solid third-party risk management framework protects an organization's clients, employees, and the strength of their operations.
+Properly managing cyber security risks can reduce costs allowing an organization to operate at a greater efficiency with quality third-party partnerships that can radically change an organization for the better.

-At an administrative level, managing third party relationships can become a cumbersome task.
-As a result, many organizations have opted to use intelligent tools that leverage existing data on cyber security risk in order to implement their third party IT risk management processes.
+At an administrative level, managing third-party relationships can become a cumbersome task.
+As a result, many organizations have opted to use intelligent tools that leverage existing data on cyber security risk in order to implement their third-party IT risk management processes.

-SecurityScorecard’s Security Ratings and Threat Market help identify and prioritize third party cyber risks.
-Trusted by the world’s leading brands, Security Scorecard can help you strengthen your risk management framework, reduce risks and increase compliance.
+SecurityScorecard’s Security Ratings help identify and prioritize third-party cyber risks.
+Trusted by the world’s leading brands, SecurityScorecard can help you strengthen your risk management framework, reduce risks and increase compliance.